kngcr/kngcr.github.io/projects/electiontally.md

 In this program, I created a Candidate class and a main function.
 The class serves to store the candidates' details using the getter function, calculate percentages of votes recieved with another function, and a third function to display candidates' details in the required format.
 The main serves to create a Candidate class object and call the class functions, while also including code for formatting as well.

-Here is some code that illustrates two class functions, showing how they calculate percentages and format displayed details:
+Here is some code that illustrates two class functions for calculating percentages and formatting displayed details:

 ```cpp
         void calculatePercentage(int totalVotes) {